wordofwarning/wordofwarning.org/current/2016-spring/gambini/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Vincent Gambini" # the name of the artist or company
-show: "INFORMAL" # the name of the show
+show: "This Is Not A Magic Show" # the name of the show
 artist_size: 1
-show_size: 1
+show_size: 3
 header_image: ""

 # ABOUT THE SHOW - LAYOUT